Honda mon

 Tokyo Adachi Roshukai UK

-Welcome to the homepage of the Tokyo Adachi Roshukai UK.
-We are a non-profit making martial arts club established to help promote and practice the art of Iaido throughout the UK.
+We are a non-profit making martial arts club established to help promote and practise the swordsmanship art of Iaido throughout the UK.
+For those interested in beginning their practice or for any other inquiries, please refer to our Dojos tab for contact information and further details.

-Iaido, pronounced ee-eye-doe and often abbreviated to Iai, is a traditional Japanese martial art that is often translated as 'the art of drawing the sword', or 'the way of mental presence and immediate reaction'.
-At its most basic interpretation, Iaido emphasises being aware and capable of quickly drawing the sword and responding to a sudden attack from multiple opponents; however, like most traditional Japanese art forms there are multiple layers of detail and study involved that go beyond the obvious forms being practiced.
+Iaido (居合道), pronounced ee-eye-doe and often abbreviated to Iai, is a traditional Japanese martial art that is often translated as ‘the art of drawing the sword’, or ‘the way of mental presence and immediate reaction’.
+At its most basic interpretation, Iaido emphasises being aware and capable of quickly drawing the sword and responding to a sudden attack from multiple opponents; however, like most traditional Japanese art forms there are multiple layers of detail and study involved that go beyond the obvious forms being practised.

-Iaido is practiced through controlled precise movements and forms which are taught as individual techniques called kata.
+Iaido is practised through controlled precise movements and forms which are taught as individual techniques called kata.
 Although Iaido is generally practised as non-contact consisting of solo kata against imaginary opponents, there are also forms that require pair-work with bokuto (wooden swords), and there are more advanced forms that involve grappling techniques.